divya-r-kamat/seq2py/README.md

 As a end product, two models are choosen [Transformer Based Model](https://github.com/divya-r-kamat/seq2py/tree/main/experiment/model_using_transformer_embedding) and [Transformer Based Model + Pretrained Custom Embedding layer](https://github.com/divya-r-kamat/seq2py/tree/main/experiment/model_with_custom_pretrained_embeddings).
 These model are deployed using a Streamlit app, option is provided to choose one of these models to generate the python code.
 Streamlit is an open source app framework specifically designed for ML engineers.
 It allows to create a stunning looking application with only a few lines of code.

+## Future Work and Improvements

+The model is trained on limited dataset, we can further improve the model performance by adding more python examples from various web sources and by training the model with deeper architecture and for multiple epochs.

 ## References
 https://conala-corpus.github.io/#dataset-information